CellDynamics/QuimP/Doxygen_doc/ConfigurationHandling.md

 Serializer -> Serializer : save()
 note left #orange : Write //newsnQP// file
 @enduml

+Method \ref uk.ac.warwick.wsbc.QuimP.Nest.analyse(final ImagePlus) is more complicated.
+It uses original ImagePlus object to perform some statistical calculations based on selected Outlines.
+Moreover it shares parameters and Snakes through **file** (Outline and QParam classes).
+From `8d20cee` this method gets **copy** of original image because it set slice in stack (\ref uk.ac.warwick.wsbc.QuimP.CellStat.record()) and that causes calling \ref uk.ac.warwick.wsbc.QuimP.BOA_.updateBOA(int) through any of events overwritten in \ref uk.ac.warwick.wsbc.QuimP.BOA_.CustomStackWindow

 # Description of use for SnakePluginList {#douconfig}